scipp/cyclebane/docs/about/index.md

 ## Development

-CycleBane is an open source project by the [European Spallation Source ERIC](https://europeanspallationsource.se/) (ESS).
+Cyclebane is an open source project by the [European Spallation Source ERIC](https://europeanspallationsource.se/) (ESS).

 ## License

-CycleBane is available as open source under the [BSD-3 license](https://opensource.org/licenses/BSD-3-Clause).
+Cyclebane is available as open source under the [BSD-3 license](https://opensource.org/licenses/BSD-3-Clause).

-## Citing CycleBane
+## Citing Cyclebane

 Please cite the following:

 [![DOI](https://zenodo.org/badge/FIXME.svg)](https://zenodo.org/doi/10.5281/zenodo.FIXME)

-To cite a specific version of CycleBane, select the desired version on Zenodo to get the corresponding DOI.
+To cite a specific version of Cyclebane, select the desired version on Zenodo to get the corresponding DOI.

 ## Older versions of the documentation